thiswillbeyourgithub/ntfy_syncthing_conflict_checker/README.md

 ## Notification Support

-When using the `--topic` option, the script will send notifications via ntfy.
+When using the `--urltopic` option, the script will send notifications via ntfy.
 Make sure ntfy is installed and configured.

 ## Contributing